 WordPress Index Plugin: Create an Index of Your Website Content

-Our clients sometimes ask for an index page on their WordPress site, or a blog post index listing articles in alphabetical order.
-Surprisingly, there is no good WordPress index plugin available for creating an index of your website content.
-Instead, I’m going to show you how to use our Posts Table Pro WordPress table plugin to create an index of pages, posts or even custom post types.
+Lots of website owners need an index page on their WordPress site, or a blog post index listing articles in alphabetical order.
+Surprisingly, there is no good WordPress index plugin available for listing your website content.
+Today, I’ll show you how to use the Posts Table Pro WordPress table plugin to create an index of pages, posts or even custom post types.

 Keep reading to learn how to use Posts Table Pro as a WordPress index plugin listing all your website pages or blog posts.
 I’ll share how you can do the same to list any custom post type.
 You’ll even find out how to add filters to the index, listing other information such as categories and tags.